Coke vs. Pepsi. Clinton vs. Trump. Apple vs. Samsung. The New York Yankees vs. the Boston Red Sox.

 New from the Teaching Negotiation Resource Center (TNRC) at PON, and iDecision Games: digitally enhanced simulation packages designed to take your teaching to the next level.

-The Enhanced Simulation Package from the TNRC and iDecision Games … Read More
+The Enhanced Simulation Package from the TNRC and iDecision Games brings a new, interactive … Read More

 Understanding how to arrange the meeting space is a key aspect of preparing for negotiation.
 In this video, Professor Guhan Subramanian discusses a real world example of how seating arrangements can influence a negotiator’s success.
 This discussion was held at the 3 day executive education workshop for senior executives at the Program on Negotiation at Harvard Law School.